Neil Robertson: 2017–2021

-In July, Robertson celebrated victory at the non-ranking 2017 Hong Kong Masters after a 6–3 win against O'Sullivan in the final.
+In July, Robertson secured victory at the non-ranking 2017 Hong Kong Masters after a 6–3 win against O'Sullivan in the final.
 He reached his first ranking event final in over a year at the Scottish Open in December, and he recovered from 4–8 down in the final to seal a 9–8 victory against Cao Yupeng.
 In March 2018, Robertson was a quarter-finalist at the Players Championship, but suffered a 1–6 defeat by Trump.
-He exited the China Open at the semi-finals, losing 6–10 to Hawkins, and at the 2018 World Championship, Robertson lost in the first round 510 against Milkins.
+He exited the China Open at the semi-finals, losing 6–10 to Hawkins, and at the 2018 World Championship, Robertson lost in the first round 5–10 against Milkins.

-At the first ranking event of the 201819 season, the Riga Masters, Robertson won the event for the second time by defeating Jack Lisowski 5–2 in the final.
+At the first ranking event of the 2018–19 season, the Riga Masters, Robertson won the event for the second time by defeating Jack Lisowski 5–2 in the final.
 He also reached the final at the International Championship, but was defeated 5–10 by Allen, to whom Robertson also lost in the quarter-finals of the 2018 Champion of Champions 1–6 a few days later.

 In January 2019, Robertson made it into the semi-finals of the 2019 Masters, but was eliminated by Trump 4–6.

 Robertson won the Welsh Open, with a 9–7 victory over Stuart Bingham in the final.
 His second Welsh Open crown took him past £4m in career prize money earnings and helped him rise to world number eight.
-Robertson was runner-up to O'Sullivan in both the Players Championship (410) and the Tour Championship (1113).
+Robertson was runner-up to O'Sullivan in both the Players Championship (4–10) and the Tour Championship (11–13).
 Later in the season, Robertson won the China Open for the second time after defeating Lisowski 11–4.
 Victory marked the first time that he had won three ranking events in the same season.
 The win also helped Robertson climb three places to fourth in the world rankings.
 At the 2019 World Championship, he prevailed 13–6 against Murphy in the second round before losing 10–13 to Higgins in the quarter-finals.